musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 | 26                    | Traffic signals                               |
 | 42                    | End of no passing by vehicles over 3.5 metric tons |

-When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Priority road) 100% certainty.
+When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Priority road) with 100% certainty.